CarpenterEvan/CarpenterEvan/README.md

-- Hi, I’m Evan Carpenter
+- Hi, I’m Evan!
-- I’m interested in Python, LaTeX, LabVIEW and Physics!
-- 🌱 I’m currently learning Physics, mathematics, and chemistry!
+- I’m currently learning Physics, Mathematics, and Chemistry at the University of Michigan.
-- I only really know python basics, the workings of github/all the other professional stuff is a bit beyond me at the moment :)
+- I only really know Python, LabVIEW, and LaTeX basics :)

 <!---
 CarpenterEvan/CarpenterEvan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.